 Special mention foods to help boost your energy are avocado, dark leafy greens, flaxseeds, green tea, good protein and cinnamon.

 It is worth mentioning here that protein is important for keeping your metabolism ticking along.
-Not eating enough can leave your feeling fatigued.
+Not eating enough can leave you feeling fatigued.

 10. Avoid sugar

-This sharp rise and fall of blood sugar levels lead to fatigue on a grand scale.
+The side effects of this sharp rise and fall of blood sugar levels are fatigue and cravings on a grand scale.

-If you do succumb to feeling fatigued try these simple strategies that will work to give you an immediate boost of natural energy:
+If you are feeling fatigued try these simple strategies that will work to give you an immediate boost of natural energy:

 Try a gentle cobra pose which opens up your chest and allows energy to flow.